 New claimants of council tax support can also receive the discount by applying online.

 If you need to contact us then you can call us on 023 9268 8588 or email firstname.lastname@example.org.
 We are currently dealing with a high number of requests and may not be able to deal with phone or email queries quickly.

 In November, the government announced plans for the Covid Winter Grant Scheme.
 Under the scheme, funding is being made available to local authorities to help those most in need over the winter with the cost of food, energy and water bills and other winter costs.

 We want to make sure these funds help the hardest-hit families and most vulnerable within our community.
 A broad range of referral agencies, such as housing organisations, charities, voluntary groups and early help services, will be able to identify people in need of urgent support from the scheme.
 The support provided will be adapted to meet the needs of each person or family and could be in the form of supermarket vouchers, food parcels or support with energy bills.

 If you’re struggling to pay for food and other essentials or are in urgent need of financial help, local support is available:

 There have sadly been reports in the UK of people using coronavirus to carry out scams.
 Anyone who has been a victim of fraud or cybercrime can report it online at Action Fraud or call 0300 123 2040.

-The latest scam involves people pretending to be from NHS Test and Trace informing you that you've been in close contact with someone who has tested positive for coronavirus and advising that you need to have a test.
+There have also been scams involving the NHS Test and Trace service advising that you’ve been in close contact with someone who has tested positive for coronavirus and need to have a test.
 They say that they need your card details as you have to pay for the test.
 This is not true.

-The NHS tests for coronavirus are free.
-If you get a genuine email, text or call from NHS Test and Trace they will never ask you to pay for a test or for your bank/card details.
+The vaccine and NHS tests for coronavirus are free.
+If you get a genuine email, text or call from the NHS regarding the vaccination or Test and Trace service they will never ask you to pay for a test or for your bank/card details.

 The following types of scam have also been reported, which fraudsters use to access your personal information such as passwords or bank details: